tstelzer/scribe/readme.md

 It will:

-1. Generate individual HTML posts from markdown.
+1. Generate individual HTML pages from markdown posts.
 2. Compile HTML pages from pug templates.
 3. Compile css from scss stylesheets.
 4. Watch for changes automatically.
 5. Render a preview in the browser.

 ## High Priority TODOs

+### adapter/markdown

+* load all existing prism plugins
+* validation: check if syntax language exists for code blocks

 ### adapter/pug